trueos/pcbsd/docs/update.rst

 Upgrading from 9.x to 10.x
 --------------------------

 PC-BSD® has switched to ZFS-only.
-This means that you can not upgrade a system that is either 32-bit or formatted with UFS.
+This means that you can **not** upgrade a system that is either 32-bit or formatted with UFS.
+If the hardware supports
-If the hardware supports 64-bit, you will need to backup your important data to another system or external drive and then perform a new installation.
+64-bit, you will need to backup your important data to another system or external drive and then perform a new installation.
 The new installation will perform a format of the selected disk(s) with ZFS.

-The boot loader and default ZFS layout has changed to support  and ZFS snapshot management with .
+The boot loader and default ZFS layout has changed to support :ref:`Boot Manager` and ZFS snapshot management with :ref:`Life Preserver`.
 For this reason, 9.x users should backup their important data to another system or external drive and then perform a new installation which will create the required ZFS layout.

 .. index:: updates
 .. _Upgrading from 10.x to 10.1.1: